The Volcanic Foundation of Central America’s Fertile Soils

 Nutrient Depletion and Leaching

-High rainfall leaches potassium, calcium, and magnesium downward, especially in sandy volcanic ash layers.
-Without replenishment from fresh ash or mineral weathering, long-term soil fertility declines.
-Many farmers rely on synthetic fertilizers to compensate, but this raises costs and risks environmental pollution.
+High rainfall regimes in the region promote leaching of key nutrients such as potassium, calcium, and magnesium, particularly in sandy volcanic ash layers.
+Without replenishment—either from fresh volcanic inputs or mineral weathering—soil fertility declines over time.
+Many farmers supplement natural fertility with synthetic fertilizers; however, this approach raises economic costs and environmental concerns, including potential water pollution.

 Phosphorus Management